 Water, plumbing and bathroom fittings

 Repair category 1

-Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
+Notes No tests have been undertaken of the system, however within the limitations our inspection, no significant defects were noted.

 Heating and hot water

 Repair category 1

 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
-It is assumed that the central heating system is inspected and maintained on an annual basis and that documentation is available.
-In line with our usual practice, if documentation is not available or not in order, then the system should be inspected to ascertain its current condition.
+It is understood that the central heating system was installed approximately 9 years ago.
+It is assumed that the works were carried out to meet all current regulations.
+This should be confirmed.
+We understand there is no service contract.
+Accordingly, the system should be inspected prior to purchase to confirm condition.